macias/TrackRadar/README.md

 I need moderately priced, e-ink, around 5" device with GPS and ability to run custom apps.
 The problem is it does exist, there are some options like:

-* Yotaphone -- too expensive,
+* Yotaphone -- too expensive (as for 2020, dead end),

+* HiSense A5 -- AFAIK no compass,

 * dedicated bicycle GPS -- nano screens,